 In order to certify legacy engines in a particular model year, a manufacturer must also certify one or more heavy-duty diesel engine families subject to the standards in title 13, CCR, section 1956.8(a)(2)(C)1 in the same model year.
+For the 2024 model year, a manufacturer may certify legacy engine families prior to certifying at least one engine family subject to the standards in title 13, CCR, section 1956.8(a)(2)(C)1.
+Failure to certify a 2024 model year engine family to the standards in title 13, CCR, section 1956.8(a)(2)(C)1 will result in the revocation of all 2024 model year Executive Orders issued for legacy engine families under this provision ab initio.

 * * * *